Thank you for your interest in becoming a speaker at C++Now.

-If you are scheduled to deliver a half session, you help is needed to make the program run smoothly.
+If you are scheduled to deliver a half session, your help is needed to make the program run smoothly.

-If you are giving the first half session, arrive at your session extra early because not only will you need to get your AV setup and checked, the following presenter will need to be setup and checked as well.
-Please let the following speaker get set up and checked before you, so you’ll be setup and ready to go for your talk.
+If you are giving the first half session, please arrive at your session extra early.
+Not only will you need to get your AV set up and checked, the following presenter will need to be set up and checked as well.
+Please let the following speaker get set up and checked before you, so you’ll be both be ready to go for your talks.

 It is understandable that right before speaking you might be too nervous to sit quietly through their talk (although that might help calm your nerves).
 If you can’t avoid pacing, please slip out of the session, but not far away.
 You’ll need to be available right after the previous speaker finishes to get set up and going.

 Better safe than sorry: Your laptop may break or go missing.
 Consider: